 Key Features:

-• Extensions marketplace: Has a marketplace with thousands of extensions for additional functionality.
+- Extensions marketplace: Provides thousands of extensions for additional functionality.

 Best For: Efficient code editing and collaboration across programming languages.